Nun Involved In Katy Perry Convent Lawsuit Collapses And Dies In Court

 "It's not doing anyone any good except hurting a lot of people."

-It was the first time Holzman and Callanan had spoken out since an LA County judge ruled against them, clearing the way for Perry to by the former convent.
+It was the first time Holzman and Callanan had spoken out since an Los Angeles County judge ruled against them, clearing the way for Perry to buy the former convent.

 ABC reported the sisters pooled their money together to buy the 8-acre property in 1972.
-They occupied it until 2011 when they say the church's archdiocese forced them to move out to other locations.
+They occupied it until 2011, when they say the church's archdiocese forced them to move to other locations.

-In a 2015 interview with Billboard, Holzman outlined one of the deepest concerns about the archdiocese's sale to Perry; since the superstar's $14.5 million offer, including $10 million in cash, was brokered without their involvement, they would never see a penny from the sale.
+In a 2015 interview with Billboard, Holzman outlined one of the deepest concerns about the archdiocese's sale to Perry.
+Because the superstar's $14.5 million offer, including $10 million in cash, was brokered without the nuns' involvement, they would never see a penny from the sale.

 In contrast, Hollister made her offer — with only $100,000 in cash — directly to their order.